 The Newspaper Cuttings Project

-The web pages in this section provide transcriptions of more than 270 newspaper articles from an album in the Club archive.
-In January 2024, all 84 album pages were photographed and the digital images uploaded to Google Drive.
-Google auto-transcribed the image text which has been manually verified by checking against original cuttings.
+The web pages in this section contain transcriptions.
+They feature more than 270 newspaper articles.
+These transcriptions are from an album in the Club archive.
+In January 2024, all 84 album pages were photographed, and the digital images were uploaded to Google Drive.
+Google auto-transcribed the image text, which has been manually verified by checking against original cuttings.
+Cuttings are being added gradually to the website, so please come back to see what’s new.

 Cuttings Content